Condell Park: Demographics

-The median age of the Condell Park population was 33 years, five years below the national median of 38.
+The median age of the Condell Park population was 34 years, four years below the national median of 38.

-53.4% of people were born in Australia.
-The next most common countries of birth were Lebanon 9.7%, Vietnam 9.4%, The former Yugoslav Republic of Macedonia 1.5%, Italy 1.5% and Greece 1.4%.
+52.7% of people were born in Australia.
+The next most common countries of birth were Vietnam 10.1%, Lebanon 9.8%, Syria 1.5%, Greece 1.5% and China 1.5%.

-29.1% of people spoke only English at home.
-Other languages spoken at home included Arabic 29.5%, Vietnamese 13.9%, Greek 4.7%, Macedonian 2.7% and Italian 2.3%.
+28.8% of people spoke only English at home.
+Other languages spoken at home included Arabic 30.2%, Vietnamese 14.3%, Greek 4.0%, Macedonian 2.2% and Mandarin 1.7%.

-The most common responses for religion were Islam 26.8%, Catholic 25.6%, Eastern Orthodox 10.2% and No Religion 9.3%.
+The most common responses for religion were Islam 31.4%, Catholic 21.9%, No Religion 10.6% and Eastern Orthodox 9.5%.

 Commercial area

 There are a number of shops in Condell Park, including IGA supermarket, several chemists and numerous other shops and restaurants.
 Most of the shops are located on a small section of Simmat Avenue, with a few other shops scattered around the suburb.

 There is also a commercial area on the corner of Chapel and Canterbury Roads, which is commonly known as Manahan.